7Ji/arb/README.md

 Non-CLI options include:
 ```
 basepkgs: [base-devel, distcc]
+dephash_strategy: none
 ```
+These are left out of CLI options as you shouldn't change them often:
  - `basepkgs` defines a list of packages that should be installed into the base chroot.
    - If not set then it defaults to `[base-devel]`, which is the most reasonable minimum package set.
    - You might want to modify this if you're using other things, like `distcc`, that's not part of the `base-devel` group for every PKGBUILD.
    - You might want to set explicit `makepkgs` for certain PKGBUILDs instead of changing this, if only they need such deps.
+ - `dephash_strategy` defines the strategy used to calculate the dephash, which, if present, will also be part of the pkgid, which then determines the package rebuilds (see below).
+It accepts the following values:
+   - `strict`: consider both deps and makedeps when calculating the dephash, this will result in the most rebuilds, due to possible fake-positive.
+   - `loose`: consider only deps when calculating the dephash, fake-positive is less in this case.
+   - `none`(default): consider no dep, leave the dephash as 0, and do not consider it when calculating pkgid.
+This will result in fake-negative, as updates of underlying packages that should trigger rebuilds cannot be found.

 The PKGBUILDs could also be defined with advanced options:
 ```